1995parham/github-do-not-ban-us/README.md

 - Write a piece of code that prints "Github is for everyone" (in any language you wish).
 - Create a pull request.
 - Add your name and your country to the supporters section.
+- Upvote this thread in ycombinator: [GitHub Must Be a Free Platform](https://news.ycombinator.com/item?id=20536025)

 ## Further Readings
   - [Microsoft enters: GitHub banned Iranian developers!](https://medium.com/@d.aliyamini/microsoft-enters-github-banned-iranian-developers-843f7c60a146)